Updated in January 2021

 Early in the pandemic, we talked with nonprofit leaders around the state to learn what needs weren’t being filled, and we targeted our efforts to address gaps.
 When our own finances took a hit, we paused routine grantmaking even as we stood up or invested in new grant programs for these times.
 We called attention to support being offered by other organizations.
 This virus that has sickened and killed so many also has disrupted everyone’s lives.
 We continue to work to make sure the basics are covered.
 Housing.
 Food.
 Sanitation.

 Rasmuson Foundation’s board committed $2 million in new money to address the pandemic, and we are redirecting other funds to address the most critical needs.
 So far we have allocated $2.4 million.
 This page features highlights of our response to COVID-19.

 We are helping to address the pandemic through:

 AK Can Do, the statewide COVID-19 relief fund.
 This partnership between United way of Alaska and The Alaska Community Foundation has raised more than $2.97 million and distributed more than $2 million as of mid-December.
 We’ve invested $410,000 in AK Can Do and have provided additional support for communications and administration.
 Learn more here.
 To see all the awards to date, go here.
 To apply for a grant, click here.

 A new grant program to support the arts.
 This opportunity encouraged Alaska’s municipalities and boroughs to use Alaska CARES act funds for arts and culture.
-Selected local governments are receiving up to $50,000 from the Foundation in matching grants to local arts and culture organizations.
-So far we’ve awarded $500,000 in matching grants to 13 communities: Anchorage, Bethel, Cordova, Denali Borough, Fairbanks, Haines, Homer, Juneau, Kenai, Ketchikan, Kodiak, Petersburg and Unalaska.
+Selected local governments received up to $50,000 from the Foundation in matching grants to local arts and culture organizations.
+We awarded more than $500,000 in matching grants to 13 communities: Anchorage, Bethel, Cordova, Denali Borough, Fairbanks, Haines, Homer, Juneau, Kenai, Ketchikan, Kodiak, Petersburg and Unalaska.